yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 ## Conclusion

 I am happy that this exploration turns out well.
-I would be thrilled to see *T-Wand* algorithm makes into other search engines, as it does improve user experience and it is simple to implement.
+I would be thrilled to see *T-Wand* algorithm makes into other search engines, as it does improve user experience, performs well, and it is simple to implement in existing code bases that use *WAND*.
 There are many more ideas of improvement can be further explored, I would be happy to have a collaboration if someone wants to take it further.

 ## Updates for Hacker News People